 Play and LEGO® Serious Play® method

-We have three points to make about our approach to event design:
+I have three points to make about my approach to event design:

 • Play is one way to solve problems and figure things out